itsays-zqc/my-website/docs/examples/SDK Examples/PIC/MicroringResonator/MicroringResonator.md

                     "modal_properties": {"general": {"inject_axis": "x_axis", "direction": "backward", "mode_selection": "fundamental"}}})
 # endregion
 ```
 # endregion

 #### 1.10 Add Monitor

-In the simulation, `Monitor`function is used to create monitor and `add` function is used to add a monitor.
-By using `type` to select a power monitor, the transmittance and field distribution of the cross-section can be obtained.
-It is necessary to add a time monitor at the end of the simulation to check the field strength to judge the accuracy of the simulation results.
+We use the "Monitor()" to instance the monitor object into the project and the "add" function to add monitors.
+The port can automatically calculate the transmittance and field profile of the cross-section.
+In time-domain simulation, it is necessary to add a time monitor at the end of the simulation to check the field strength to judge the accuracy of the simulation results.

 ```python
 # region --- 8.
 Monitor ---